Is Weight Discrimination Unlawful in San Francisco?

 Is weight discrimination unlawful in San Francisco employment circumstances?
 Yes, weight discrimination is unlawful and job applicants and employees have local and state protections.
 While there are no federal laws that provide specific protections against weight discrimination in employment law, San Francisco specifically has had a prohibition against weight discrimination in employment since 2000.
 That legislation amended the city codes to provide protections to employees in San Francisco on the basis of weight and height, with the aim of preventing overweight and short employees from facing discrimination in job applications or employment.

 More recently, the California Supreme Court made clear that weight discrimination is unlawful in employment decisions throughout the state when it is related to a disability.
 An overweight person could be considered disabled under the state or federal law and therefore eligible for disability protections.
 More specifically, weight discrimination as a form of disability discrimination is unlawful under the California Fair Employment and Housing Act (FEHA), and it also may be unlawful under the federal Americans with Disabilities Act by the same reasoning.
+If you believe you have faced discrimination based on your weight or height, navigating these overlapping local, state, and federal laws can be complex, and you should contact our San Francisco weight discrimination lawyers.

 Filing a Claim for San Francisco Weight Discrimination